sisl/UAMPreferences/README.md

 ### Interactive Version for Jupyter Notebooks (IJulia)
 `interactive_reward_iteration.jl` - Main file for algorithm implementation.
 Include this file in Jupyter notebook rather than `reward_iteration.jl`.
 `InteractivePreferences.ipynb` - Example Jupyter notebook for running the interactive version.
-`support_code` - Code used for plotting.
+`support_code.jl` - Code used for plotting.
 From https://github.com/sisl/algforopt-notebooks.